ertanturk/tetris2048/README.md

 ## Requirements

-- Python 3.12 or newer (project targets Python 3.12)
+- Python 3.12 or newer
 - A Python environment with these packages:
   - `numpy`
   - `pygame` (used for windowing/keyboard or the provided drawing shim)
+  - For Linux users running from source, these system packages are required:
+    - `python3-tk`, `tcl-dev`, `tk-dev`, `libsdl2-dev`

 The project uses a pyproject.toml with declared dependencies.
 Use a virtual environment to keep system packages clean.